nuxt-modules/color-mode/README.md

 ℹ️ If you are using `nuxt < 2.9.0`, use `modules` property instead.

-3. Start theming your CSS with `.dark-mode` and `.ligh-mode` classes
+3. Start theming your CSS with `.dark-mode` and `.light-mode` classes

 ## Usage